infinia-yzl/opentierboy/articles/overwatch-2-karq-tier-list-season-11.md

 OpenTierBoy's stateful URLs make it easy to navigate through different versions of a tier list.
 As you make changes to the tier list, the URL updates automatically, allowing you to use your browser's back and forward buttons to move between different states of your tier list.

+## Key Factors Influencing Hero Placements

+KarQ's tier lists are influenced by several factors beyond just hero abilities:

+- Armor Changes: The mid-season patch included significant changes to how armor works, affecting many heroes.
+For instance, D.Va benefited greatly from these changes, while heroes like Soldier: 76 and Sojourn were negatively impacted.
+- Rise of 'Flyers': Heroes like Pharah and Echo saw increased play, influencing the viability of other heroes who struggle to counter them.
+- Tank Dominance: The patch emphasized the strength of tanks, with KarQ referring to them as 'Kaiju Titans.'
+This shift affected which DPS and support heroes were most effective.
+- Specific Ability Changes: KarQ discusses how even small changes to abilities can have significant impacts.
+For example, the adjustment to Cassidy's falloff range changed his optimal playstyle.

 ## OpenTierBoy: Streamlining Content Creation